 As much as I would love to live in a model home, or a self-cleaning home (please, who is going to invent this?), I don’t.
 So, I have devised some simple strategies for quick cleaning for my limited time and even more limited energy.

 Want to get your house tidy quick?
 Try one of these strategies and see what works for you.
-These are intended to be used separately and interchangeably, so that boredom doesn’t set in and your house gets clean in a way that works for you.
+These are intended to be used separately and interchangeably, so boredom doesn’t set in and your house gets clean in a way that works for you.
 But you can also combine some of these strategies for ultra-cleaning success!

 Start in the cleanest spot

 You know you have a spot in your house that almost never sees use.
 The place where you find a random toy every once in a while, but doesn’t get daily family-intensive use.
 START HERE.
 It will be the kick-off for a cleaning process that is successful because you start with success.
 If you have only a few things to tidy up in that spot, add a little dusting, and a floor cleaning and voila, you have a win for your house that will encourage you to keep going.

 I recommend you then go to the next cleanest spot in your house and clean there.
 The feel of a clean space will encourage you to want to move on and conquer bigger and messier spaces next.

 I am ALL about a timer!
 If I can set a timer for something, I almost always do.
 For me, setting a timer forces focus on a specific task for a specific amount of time.
 I like short timers during the day to help me focus on general cleaning and tidying – 5, 10 or 15 minutes depending on the space and what I want to accomplish.
 I can take 5 minutes with my girls and clean up their play area.
 I can take 10 minutes and straighten up the laundry room (our landing space).
 I can take 15 minutes and tidy up almost any room in my house.